 Future developments planned for Canada’s Union Station

 A five-year revitalisation programme is being carried out to improve the quality and pedestrian movement near the station, rejuvenate heritage elements and transform the station into a major terminus for shopping, dining and visiting.
-The program started in June 2010 and is planned to be completed by 2015.
+The programme started in June 2010 and is scheduled to be completed by 2018.

-It will include building a new pedestrian retail concourse below the station and expanding the GO Concourse threefold, to double passenger capacity by 2030.
-It will also involve renovation of the VIA Rail concourse and refurbishment of space in the west wing for Metrolinx's head office.
+It includes the construction of a new pedestrian retail concourse below the station and expanding the GO Concourse threefold, to double passenger capacity by 2030.
+It will also involve renovation of the VIA Rail concourse and refurbishment of space in the west wing for Metrolinx’s head office.

 A modern, underground Northwest PATH tunnel will be constructed as part of the programme, to link Union Station with the existing PATH system.
-The construction will be carried out in two phases for targeted completion by 2014.
+The construction is being carried out in two phases.
+The phase 1 was completed in 2014 and phase 2 is expected to be completed in early 2018.

 The total cost of the revitalisation scheme will be $640m.
-The Government of Canada approved $164m in funding for the project.
-Around $172m is being financed by the Government of Ontario, with the remaining $302m coming from the City of Toronto.
+The Canadian Government approved $164m in funding for the project.
+Around $172m is being financed by the Ontario government, with the remaining $302m coming from the City of Toronto.